 Hotel guests don’t need to worry about keeping ahold of a ticket as they can use their room key card instead of a ticket.
 In this case, the resort will charge hotel guests parking fees directly to their room.
 This means you should make a note of how long you’re parking for, as this will be added to your final bill.

-Similarly, M Life members (apart from those at the entry Sapphire level) can use their membership card when parking, and it’ll be completely free.
+Similarly, MGM Rewards members (apart from those at the entry Sapphire level) can use their membership card when parking, and it’ll be completely free.

 Valet Parking Cost at Bellagio Las Vegas